 All the little storylines and the backgrounds of most of the characters are pulled from real situations […] Emotionally, I completely identify with a lot of the main characters in the movie, and what they’re going through.
 They’re all dealing with questions I dealt with while I was working at that place, and still continue to deal with and work through.
 Destin Cretton – The Dissolve 23/08/2013

-Short Term 12 tells the story of Grace (Brie Larson), a 20 something group-home employee who is all hard-shell-soft-centre and the at-risk-teens in her care.
-When working with the kids, whose tribulations range from suicidal tendencies to violent behaviour, she advocates the same emotional openness she isn’t able to implement in her own personal life.
+Short Term 12 tells the story of Grace (Brie Larson), a 20 something group-home employee who is all hard-shell-soft-center and the at-risk-teens in her care.
+When working with the kids, whose tribulations range from suicidal tendencies to violent behavior, she advocates the same emotional openness she isn’t able to implement in her own personal life.

 Short Term 12 is a two-way coming-of-age drama, on one hand showing what it is like to spend “the best years of your life” stashed away in a place ruled by drama as much as by boredom and on the other hand portraying the people, who once having escaped the very same place, are trying to make a difference.

-Short Term 12 is also a story about the power of storytelling and indirect communication: Jayden can only open up about her abusive father through a comic she drew, Marcus’s rap brings his drug dealing past to light and Mason’s anecdotes at the beginning and end give the storyline a rounded framework.
-This isn’t only interesting as a premise but it is also a skilful approach to ridding the story of clunky exposition similarly to the introduction of Nate (Rami Malek), the new guy, who can ask the questions the audience needs answered.
+Short Term 12 is also a story about the power of storytelling and indirect communication: Jayden can only open up about her abusive father through a comic she drew, Marcus’s rap brings his drug-dealing past to light, and Mason’s anecdotes at the beginning and end give the storyline a rounded framework.
+This isn’t only interesting as a premise but it is also a skillful approach to ridding the story of clunky exposition similar to the introduction of Nate (Rami Malek), the new guy, who can ask the questions the audience needs to be answered.

 The script’s strength lies in creating characters that, although falling into certain categories, neither feel empty nor overly constructed.
-Short Term 12 gives its characters depth and authenticity by letting each one of them go on their own personal journey.
+Short Term 12 gives depth and authenticity to its characters by letting each one of them go on their own personal journey.
 Jayden and Marcus have to unravel completely before they are able to build themselves back up again, just like protagonist Grace.

 Mason is the positive force of the story, never short of an amusing anecdote.
 His warm-hearted, calm nature can be directly attributed to his loving upbringing.
 Although a foster child himself he was lucky enough to find two people he is happy to call mum and dad.
 He is devoted to Grace and wants nothing more than to support her and give her the family she never had.

-On first sight, Jayden is the typical rebellious, sulky 16-year-old girl with a talent for drawing.
-However as the story unfolds it becomes clear that the relationship with her father goes beyond normal teenage struggles.
-However when confronted with an opportunity to take revenge she shows maturity by refusing to treat her father the way he treats her.
+At first sight, Jayden is the typical rebellious, sulky 16-year-old girl with a talent for drawing.
+However, as the story unfolds it becomes clear that the relationship with her father goes beyond normal teenage struggles.
+However, when confronted with an opportunity to take revenge she shows maturity by refusing to treat her father the way he treats her.